Six essential courses.

 About the need for professional skills

-Professional skills are critically important in the workplace today.
-Employers highly value technical knowledge and computer skills as well as interpersonal and behavioral attributes.
-Career success today includes having the ability to adapt, to be productive, supportive and effective.
+Professional skills are critically important in today's workplace.
+Employers value workers with technical knowledge, computer skills, as well as interpersonal and behavioral attributes.
+Career success includes having the ability to adapt to fulfill work needs, to be productive, supportive, sensible and an effective communicator.

 • Critical thinking and problem-solving.